alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Result<int, Error> ok = Result<int, Error>.Ok(123);
 ```

-`Fail(...)` is the other constructor, but it’s not “Unit” — it injects an error value instead of a success value.
+`Fail(...)` is the other constructor, but it’s not “Unit”; it injects an error value instead of a success value.

 Here's the code for Result: